-Even the most loving and diligent parent can only provide just so much protection — but every parent CAN start talking early and often about God’s plan for beautiful relationships and clean minds — and give our kids tools to handle eventual exposure.
+Even the most loving and diligent parent can only provide just so much protection — but every parent CAN start talking early and often about God’s plan for beautiful relationships and clean minds — and give our kids tools to handle their response from eventually being exposed.

 If your child is wrestling with feeling dirty, or that their world is out of control — offer gentle reassurances of how much you love them, Jesus loves them, and that their life is NOT ruined.
 This is what salvation and the gospel are all about.